LisaMLorenz/Challenge1/README.md

 The challenge solves communication problems as accessible code is easier to fix and easier to improve and adjust.

+### CSS
-Application's links all function correctly.
+- Application's links all function correctly.
-Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+- Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
-Application's CSS file is properly commented.
+- Application's CSS file is properly commented.

+### HTML

-Semantic HTML elements can be found throughout the source code HTML elements follow a logical structure independent of styling and positioning Image and icon elements contain accessible alt attributes Heading attributes fall in sequential order
+- Semantic HTML elements can be found throughout the source code
+- HTML elements follow a logical structure independent of styling and positioning
+- Image and icon elements contain accessible alt attributes
+- Heading attributes fall in sequential order
-Title elements contain a concise, descriptive title
+- Title elements contain a concise, descriptive title

 ## Installation